videojs/video.js/docs/guides/live.md

 > Note: It does this by adding the `vjs-live` class to the player and the showing/hiding of components is all handled in css.

-This makes the player have now progress/seek bar and display text indicating that the player is live.
-This will then be switched back to normal if a non-live video is switched to (via another `durationchange`) event.
+This makes the player have hide the  progress bar, seek bar, and display text indicating that the player is live.
+All of those will be shown again if a non-live video is switched to (via another `durationchange` event).

 To view a sample of this user interface please:
-1. clone the repository, and cd into that directory
+1. clone the repository, and move into that directory
 2. run `npm install` or `npm ci` to install all necessary packages
 3. run `npm start` to start the local server
 4. open `localhost:9999/sandbox/live.html`